AlirezaSaadatmand/Shooter-Game/README.md

 https://github.com/AlirezaSaadatmand/Shooter-Game/assets/157215281/c5b41faa-cbfa-4ebb-bfba-2ac7d2a4d5bb

-the javascript version of the game is simpler compare to python version .
+the javascript version of the game is simpler compare to python version

+but it has its unique featuers

 Hope You Enjoy